grame-cncm/faustdoc/src/tutorials/teensy.md

 > The source code of the section can be downloaded [here](teensy/misc/teensyEffect.zip)

-The same procedure as the one described in the previous section can be followed to generate audio effects for the Teensy Audio Library. [`dm.zita_light`](https://faust.grame.fr/doc/libraries/index.html#dm.zita_light) implements a high quality stereo feedback delay network reverb.
+The same procedure described in the previous section can be followed to generate audio effects for the Teensy Audio Library. [`dm.zita_light`](https://faust.grame.fr/doc/libraries/index.html#dm.zita_light) implements a high-quality stereo feedback delay network reverb.
 It hosts its own user interface elements/parameters to control its dry/wet mix (`Dry/Wet Mix`) and its level in dB (`Level`).

 A simple Faust program (`FaustZita.dsp`) calling this effect could look like that: